Karaka-Management/Karaka/security/application.md

 ## Permissions

-The application allows permission handly by user groups and directly by users.
+The application allows permission handling by user groups and directly by users.
 It is strongly recommended to lay out a basic organisation schematic and job description for every area.
 Based on these job descriptions groups should be generated.
 The permission management through groups is preferred since it's much more verbose and shows a clear structure.
 While permissions on user basis are in some cases more convenient for quick permission handling they indicate that the actual job function compared to the organization layout is not coherent with the actual tasks that person is performing.
 Permission handling on user level is strongly advised against and restructuing groups and creating new groups is much cleaner even if in some cases a group only has one account assigned.
 Permissions for accounts should also get re-evaluated on a regular basis in order to prevent non-active accounts or accounts whose job description changed to have permissions they no longer need.

 ## Updates